-Eager to know more, these are some of the ingredient you can expect to find in the local cuisine…
+Eager to know more, these are some of the ingredients you can expect to find in the local cuisine…

-On the island, you will be delighted at the sweet mell of fig trees.
-There’s an incredible variety of grapes, melons and watermelons, as well as apricots, peaches and all kinds of nuts.
+On the island, you will be delighted at the sweet smell of fig trees.
+There’s an incredible variety of grapes, melons, and watermelons, as well as apricots, peaches, and all kinds of nuts.

 Goat is another staple on the island, it can be cooked on the spit, poached with rice (pilaff), or with a more sophisticated touch, sprinkled with honey or petimezi (an ancient grape syrup still used on the island).

-The island has a strong mountain character, that’s why many visitors are surprised to find that the staple of the island is more goat than fish, or mutton instead of octopus.
+The island has a strong mountain character, that’s why many visitors are surprised to find that the staple of the island is more goat than fish, and more mutton instead of octopus.
 Yes, despite being an island!